JECanelos/react-query-issues/README.md

 Create a `.env.development.local` file and set the `VITE_GITHUB_TOKEN` environment variable.

-To generate this token, log into your GitHub account and click on the following: *User > Settings > Developer settings > Personal access tokens > Fine-grained tokens > Generate new token*
+To generate this token, log into your GitHub account and click on: *User > Settings > Developer settings > Personal access tokens > Fine-grained tokens > Generate new token*

 Use the following properties: